i101dev/blockchain-Tensor/README.md

 -   Perfect decentralization not required for this particular use case

--   To run a node is a privilidge - BYO bespoke user interface &| HUD
+-   To run a `Miner-node` is a privilidge - BYO bespoke front-end

 -   System designed to ensure honest gameplay

--   Auditor-nodes can block dishonest players
+-   Node operators can block known cheaters

 -   To audit the chain is a right

--   Dishonest auditors exiled

 -   A player's turn constitutes a block